navyhockey56/will-dengler-dot-com-server/README.md

 # Will Dengler Server
-The UMA Server is reponsible for hosting the RESTful API for the project.
+The Server is reponsible for hosting the RESTful API for the project.

 ## Environment Setup
 The Server needs to connect with Postgresql, as such, the following variables are required: